Advanced Options and Commands

 Reorg (Multi-source, 2nd source)

 This is a special form of the Reorganize command used for multi-source data sources with merged tables.
 This command allows multiple DMSII databases whose DASDLs are identical to be replicated to a single relational database.
 When DMSII reorganizations occur in these environments, you cannot run a Reorganize command that alters the tables for each data source, as there is only one set of tables.
-Ensure that all the Clients for the various DMSII data sources are caught up with the reorganizations before you run a Reorganize command.
+Ensure that all the Clients for the various DMSII data sources are caught up with the reorganizations before you can run a Reorganize command.
 Once the command is run the tables will be altered.
 This command adds the

 -n option to the command-line for the command, which inhibits the running of scripts to alter the tables, but does everything else the Reorg command does.
 Refer to the Databridge Client Administrator's Guide for more information.